DavidAndresCeron/chuquillanqui-ceron-midterm/README.md

 ![Peruvian food vs Colombian food](images/peru-vs-colombia.jpg) This is the Midterm repo MMED-1054-01.
 ## Instalation
 No instalation required.
-Simply download the xzip file and extract
+Simply download the zip file and extract
 ## Usage
 Open index.html in the browser of your choice
 ## Contributing